 I’ve often been asked by my mentees, what advice would I give to someone who is just starting out and want to become financially independent as fast as they possibly can.
 My best advice to you is – don’t make the mistakes I made!
 As a young 20-year-old, the world was at my feet and I could do no wrong.
 I was invincible.
-As a 65 year old, I know better.
+As a 67 year old, I know better.
 I made “money” my career – I am, after all, a Chartered Accountant!
 But even accountants make money mistakes.
 And I made so many that it’s just not funny.
-Admittedly, I’ve had a really wonderful time, I’ve travelled the world many times over and I’ve enjoyed life.
+Admittedly, I’ve had a really wonderful time, I’ve traveled the world many times over and I’ve enjoyed life.
 The only wish I have is that I had a mentor earlier than I did because I wouldn’t have made half the mistakes I made.
-Hindsight is wonderful and a great teacher.
+Hindsight is a wonderful great teacher.

 For many people this is a pleasant thought.
 But can it be achieved?

 Depending on each person’s circumstances the answer is always YES.
 It can be achieved to at least some degree.
 You may not be able to leave your present job or business but you should be able to ease the financial burden.
 What do you need to do?
 No surprises here – determination and discipline are the key ingredients from the individual’s point of view.

 I’m sure it’s nothing new to you if I tell you that we (as in the human race) keep making the same mistakes.
 The most common money mistakes, in no particular order, make for some “entertaining” reading.
 I dare I say, I’ve made most of the mistakes below – and some have resulted in spectacular losses that I would not wish on anyone.